Yogitabasudeo/project/README.md

 # project
-//index.tsx is for the homescreen.
+//index.tsx is for the homescreen of our app.